 As a NYSUT retiree, upon retirement your membership in NYSUT and AFT continues.
 However, your NEA membership continues after a one-time payment of $250 for the Lifetime NEA Retired Membership, or you may take advantage of other payment options available through the NEA.
 If your NYSUT local provides for retiree membership, you must remain a member of your NYSUT local to maintain your membership in NYSUT, American Federation of Teachers and National Education Association.
 Your NYSUT local may require retiree dues; payment of those dues is a requirement for local, NYSUT, AFT and NEA retiree membership.

 Retirees from locals that do not have a provision for retiree membership are automatically retired members of NYSUT and AFT directly through their retiree council.
 In addition, you may join NEA at the Lifetime Membership Rate of $250.
 If you participate in any of the NEA Member Benefits programs, you must maintain your membership to continue taking advantage of the programs.

 I encourage you to explore the many opportunities available to you as a NYSUT retiree.
 I encourage you to stay active, informed and to participate in your union on many levels.
 We know our retired members are very active and participate in retiree chapter and retiree council social, political action and informational activities and in NYSUT Member Benefits.
 More than 200,000 NYSUT retirees continue to stay informed about issues of concern to public education and retirement.
-You can stay connected through NYSUT publications, such as NYSUT United and the Retiree Organizer.
+You can stay connected through NYSUT publications, such as NYSUT Member Briefing and the Retiree Organizer.
 You can also stay connected through your retiree chapter and council newsletters or the dedicated page for retirees on NYSUT’s website — www.nysut.org/retirees.
 NYSUT looks forward to continuing to serve you in the future.